 My take on this: we hold up celebrities in our society as modern day Gods from Greek society who possess immortality and/or super powers.

-We don’t want to be invisible.
+We don’t want to be nobodies.
 We want to matter.
 We want to be loved.

 If we are approved of by this lot, then somehow we, too, become elevated from the masses.
 And for a brief moment, we shine.

 When the concert was over (and after two encores), the band escaped out a side door.
-Our group rushed as well as we could through the cloggy crowd after them to beg for autographs.
+Our group rushed as fast as we could through the cloggy crowd after them to beg for autographs.
 One even went out the front and around to the side to see if she could see The Man, or better still, snag a band member.
-They were more accessible than Mr. Crowe and many of my group actually knew them, emailed then, had phone calls with them.

 But they had vanished.